dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

 ## Summary

-Provide a general-purpose and safe mechanism for declaring fixed sized buffers within C# classes, structs and interfaces.
+Provide a general-purpose and safe mechanism for declaring fixed sized buffers within C# classes, structs, and interfaces.

 ## Motivation

 This proposal plans to address the many limitations of https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#228-fixed-size-buffers.
-Specifically it aims to allow the declaration of safe `fixed` buffers for managed and unmanaged types in a `struct`, `class`, or `interface`.
-And provide language safety verification for them.
+Specifically it aims to allow the declaration of safe `fixed` buffers for managed and unmanaged types in a `struct`, `class`, or `interface`, and provide language safety verification for them.

 ## Detailed Design

-Grammar for `variable_declarator` in https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/classes.md#145-fields
+The grammar for *variable_declarator* in https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/classes.md#145-fields
 will be extended to allow specifying the size of the buffer:

 ``` antlr